This search shows documents only! This search does not show hearing dates.

 If you want to see the documents in a particular case and you know the Matter ID (which is the case number), type the "Matter ID" in the Matter ID box and click "Search".
 This will bring up the public documents in the case that have been filed or any orders or decisions.
 The "Date" identifies the date of filing or the date ordered or decided.
 The "Type" is just a category useful for the AHC.
 To view the document, click on the magnifying glass under Actions.

 Document Search to find documents of a particular type:

 To find documents all of a particular type such as a "Decision", go to ‘Event Type’ and find Decision under Description, highlight the word Decision and click on the word Select at the bottom of the screen.
 This will take you back to the Document Search screen.
 From this screen click on the Search button.
 This will bring up all of the ‘decisions’.
 If you want to filter the decisions, by Area of Law, select the Area of Law you want the decisions for, such as DOR, click on Search and you will receive the decisions for DOR cases.
 You can then click on ‘Date’ and sort them by the date the decision was issued, from earliest to latest, or latest to earliest, or you can put in a beginning date and ending date and receive them for a specific time period.

 This search includes hearing dates but does not allow you to view documents filed.
 This search is limited to finding basic information about a case.

-You can search by Matter ID, Client Sort, or Description.
+You can search by Matter ID, Client Sort, Description or Area of Law.